aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/chartdata/_index.md

 Writes the internally contained Excel workbook it into an in-memory stream.

 **Returns:**
-byte[] - Returns an instance of MemoryStream containing a copy of the internally contained Excel workbook.
+byte[] - Returns an instance of byte array containing a copy of the internally contained Excel workbook.
 ### writeWorkbookStream(byte[] ms) {#writeWorkbookStream-byte---}
 ```
 public final void writeWorkbookStream(byte[] ms)